vmware/versatile-data-kit/examples/energy/README.md

 ## Data Processing
 Data Processing includes two steps:
 * building an annual view of the `natural_gas_prices` with the average value of natural gas price
-* merging the two tables, the previus one and `climate_extremes_index`.
+* merging the two tables, the previous one and `climate_extremes_index`.
 Values are normalized in the interval [0,1] thus making possible a comparison among them.

 Jobs 07-08 are devoted to the first step.
 The produced output is stored in a table, called `average_gas_price_by_year`.